iotaaxel/Boerberl/README.md

 ```

 ## Objective
 Create a C++ function to process and efficiently store market data.
+The user should be able to retrieve the latest top-of-book market data snapshot by symbol.

 ## Function Signature
 ```cpp